Cryptonomica/arbitration-rules/Arbitration_Rules/IACC/IACC-Arbitration-Rules.EN.md

 2.As soon as practicable after its constitution and after inviting the parties to express their views, the arbitral tribunal shall establish the provisional timetable of the arbitration. *The arbitral tribunal may, at any time, after inviting the parties to express their views, extend or abridge any period of time prescribed under these Rules or agreed by the parties.*

 3.If at an appropriate stage of the proceedings any party so requests, the arbitral tribunal shall hold hearings for the presentation of evidence by witnesses, including expert witnesses, or for oral argument.
-In the absence of such a request, the arbitral tribunal shall decide whether to hold such hearings or whether the proceedings shall be conducted on the basis of documents and other materials. *Hearings are held using the videoconference*
+In the absence of such a request, the arbitral tribunal shall decide whether to hold such hearings or whether the proceedings shall be conducted on the basis of documents and other materials. *Hearings are held using the video-conference*

 4.*All communications to the arbitral tribunal by one party shall be communicated by that party to all other parties.* Such communications shall be made at the same time, except as otherwise permitted by the arbitral tribunal if it may do so under applicable law.